gkatechis/developer-support-helper/README.md

 This app lets Z1 agents identify Developer Support tickets.

 It is opinionated and only allows one developer platform area to be selected.

-Additional textual information can be entered if needed.
+Optionally, additional textual information and effort score can be entered.

 Please submit bug reports to gkatechis@zendesk.com